5 Cleaning Hacks to Help You Make Up for That Missing Hour

-We hate to be total downers, but here's the thing: If you didn't feel motivated to clean out the fridge this week, it's only going to get harder next week.
-Daylight Saving Time is coming up, which means we're all about to have one less hour (gasp!) to keep our kitchens looking their best.
-But never fear — what you can't make up for in lost time, you can make up for in sheer brilliance.
+As excited as we are to start having brighter evenings, the fact that we all had to move our clocks up this morning is kinda brutal.
+That means we all have one less hour (gasp!) to get our kitchens looking their best before the busy week starts.
+But never fear — what you can’t make up for in lost time, you can make up for in sheer brilliance.

 To help you out, we’ve rounded up a few of our most ingenious, time-saving cleaning hacks.
 They might not do the work for you, but they’ll certainly help you get it done faster.

 You do have to wash the cutting board (and the knife!) that you used to cut up raw chicken.
 But that measuring cup you used to dole out a cup of rice?
 Nope!
 Ditto for that teaspoon you stuck into the sugar canister.
 Just rinse ’em under the sink and let them air dry on the dish rack.